marcuscraske/build-tv/docs/getting-started.md

 - MicroSD with Raspbian
     - You will need a MicroSD or SD card slot (with MicroSD converter) on your machine
     - See next section for installation
-- TV / monitor with HDMI port and cable to connect Raspberry Pi
+- TV / monitor with HDMI port and HDMI cable to connect Raspberry Pi
 - Power supply (USB 5v / 2 amps)
     - Optional if you're able to power the Raspberry Pi off the TV
     - When the Pi does not have enough power, you will observe a coloured wheel on the screen